 Here are some best practices that will give you a head start on your competitors:

-Look to bigger companies like Olgivy Advertising and Acquisition.com to get real examples of how to automate the customer onboarding experience.
+Look at companies like Flosum and Parkhub to get real examples of how to automate the customer onboarding experience.
 They use personalized welcome messages, automatic schedulers, and automated follow-ups to build better relationships with potential customers.

 Learning how to automate the onboarding process brings a series of challenges that could set your team back weeks or months if you don't prepare correctly.